Victorian Era (1837 - 1901)

 Victorian era Tournure, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion

 By the end of the 1860s, the crinoline was replaced by the bustle.
-The silhouette was no longer bell-shaped but strait in front and projecting in the back.
-This bustle style stayed until the 1770s when it changed, but the bustle came back for the Second Bustle Era in around 1882.
+The silhouette was no longer bell-shaped but strait in front and projecting in the back behind the seat.
+This bustle style stayed until the 1770s before briefly vanishing for a super fitted, more natural look before coming back for the Second Bustle Era in around 1882.

 Either a cage bustle as in the picture was used, or bustle pads (padded pillows tied around the waist that sat in the back to give the skirts that volume and drama).
 During the bustle era, the dresses also consisted of two pieces: the skirt and the jacket-style bodice.
 The skirt with its bustles and pleats was decorated to the minutest detail with all sorts of lavish embellishment.